SayLending.com Financial Network

 Combo Home Mortgage / Home Equity Closing:

-will close a home equity loan or home equity line of credit in addition to their home mortgage loan.
+Some homeowners who are looking to borrow against their down payment and will close a home equity loan or home equity line of credit in addition to their home mortgage loan.

 The advantage is that all the paper work required for closing your mortgage can be used to close your home equity.